Filip Jagiełło: Career

 Born in Lubin, Poland, Jagiełło started his career in his local club Zagłębie Lubin.
 When he was a teenager, he was targeted by clubs such as Juventus and AFC Ajax but decided to stay in Lubin.

-He made his debut for Zagłębie in a 1–2 defeat to Ruch Chorzów on 15 December 2013.
+He made his debut for Zagłębie in a 2–1 defeat to Ruch Chorzów on 15 December 2013.

 On 31 January 2019, Jagiełło signed a 4.5-year contract with Italian club Genoa and was loaned back to Zagłębie for the remainder of the 2018–19 season.

 On 5 October 2020, he joined Serie B club Brescia on loan.
 Jagiełło returned to Brescia on another season-long loan on 9 August 2021.

+On 17 January 2024, Jagiełło moved on loan to Spezia in Serie B.

+On 12 August 2024, Ekstraklasa club Lech Poznań announced they had reached an agreement with Genoa to sign Jagiełło.
+The deal was formalised the following day, and he signed a three-year contract, with an option for another year.